 Only the client may send this command.
 It is used in response to the server's SEND DEVICE-TYPE command, as well as to suggest another device-type after the server has sent a DEVICE-TYPE REJECT command (see below).
 This command requests emulation of a specific 3270 device type and model.
 The REQUEST command may optionally include either the CONNECT or the ASSOCIATE command (but not both).
-If present, CONNECT and ASSOCIATE must both be followed by <device-name>.
+If present, CONNECT must be followed by <resource-name> and ASSOCIATE must be followed by <device-name>.
 (See the section entitled "DEVICE-TYPE Negotiation" for more detailed information.)